mattcantstop/gitline/README.md

 Most days I start my day on the command line and not in a GUI GitHub tool nor on GitHub.com.
-This script lets me search for things that need my attention where I usually am instead of having to go to do a different tool to check things.
+This script lets me search for things that need my attention where I usually am instead of having to use a different tool to check things.

 #### Getting Started: